krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 which you may recognize as *Little's Law* applied over a finite observation window.
-Thus, the presence invariant serves as a **generalization of Little’s Law**—extending it to arbitrary systems of presence density functions.
+Thus, the presence invariant serves as a **generalization of Little’s Law**—extending it to arbitrary systems of presence density functions (signals).

-We'll also note that for any arbitrary PDF, we can always define a binary presence corresponding to the intervals over which the value of the density function is non-zero (the support interval) and so in general, we can say the finite window version of Little's Law, with the above definitions, always applies to _any_ presence density function, _in addition_ to the general presence invariant, which applies to the full presence density function, not just its support.
+We'll also note that for any arbitrary signal, we can always define a binary presence corresponding to the intervals over which the value of the density function is non-zero (the support interval) and so in general, we can say the finite window version of Little's Law, with the above definitions, always applies to _any_ signal, _in addition_ to the general presence invariant, which applies to the full signal, not just its support.

 It is important to note that we are referring to *Little's Law over a finite